 Free Phone 0800 4 DairyNZ

-Intelact is an established leader in Dairy Farm Consultancy offering an integrated farm systems and business management approach.
-Intelact combines the groups wide-ranging consultancy expertise with leading-edge technology designed to improve profit for dairy farmers throughout New Zealand, Australia and now South Africa.
+Headlands is a leading Dairy Farm Consultancy Service offering an integrated farm systems and business management approach to dairy farming.
+The Headlands consultancy group has wide-ranging expertise and leading-edge technology that is designed to improve the profit for dairy farmers throughout New Zealand, Australia and South Africa.

-Lindsay Rowe is an Intelact Dairy Consultant for the lower North Island.
-A veterinarian for over 25 years, he has worked primarily in dairy practice since 1986.
-His interest in dairy cow production and reproduction is well balanced by the Intelact approach to nutrition and total on-farm productivity.
+Lindsay Rowe is a qualified Headlands Dairy Consultant for the lower North Island.
+A veterinarian for over 25 years, his primary interest has always been in the dairy industry.
+His experience in dairy cow production and reproduction is now well balanced by the Headlands approach to nutrition and total on-farm productivity.

-To learn more of what an Intelact Dairy Consultant can offer you, visit www.intelact.co.nz or phone 06 323 6161 and make an appointment for Lindsay to call on you.
+To learn more of what a Headlands Dairy Consultant can offer you, visit www.headlands.co or phone 06 323 6161 and make an appointment for Lindsay to call on you.